mushfek/mushfek.github.io/_projects/8_project.markdown

 ---
 layout: page
-title: Simple C Compiler w/ Flex and Bison
+title: Smart Contacts
-description: An intermediate code generator for a subset of C language by Back-Patching
+description: A simple iOS application to manage and sync all your contacts from phone and social media
-img: /assets/img/simple_compiler.png
+img: /assets/img/ios_logo.png
-importance: 2
+importance: 9
 ---

 Every project has a beautiful feature showcase page.